w33tmaricich/kawa/README.md

 ;Stopping :test
 ;#future[{:status :ready, :val 0} 0x7549316]
 ```
-`kill` returns a future whos value is the exit value that is returned from the
+`kill` returns a future whose value is the exit value that is returned from the
 shell.